 How digital signatures and blockchain can work together

-Digital signatures have become a key control in many organizations security strategy, relying on the use of certificates and complex mathematical algorithms to provide authenticity of the data and protection against forgery.
+Digital signatures have become a critical control in many organisations' security strategies, relying on certificates and complex mathematical algorithms to ensure data authenticity and protection against forgery.

-Blockchain enters the mix by adding on the business ledger aspect, allowing for multiple signatures, the creation of fingerprints and/or timestamps, and distributing information across multiple systems in a network verses the centralized server.
+Blockchain enters the picture by introducing the concept of a business ledger, allowing for multiple signatures, the creation of fingerprints and/or timestamps, and the distribution of information across multiple systems in a network rather than a centralised server.

-Blockchain adds the greatest value in the “proof-of-work” concept – transactions cannot be edited or removed, which greatly secures transactions and signature technologies.
+Blockchain is the most valuable addition to the "proof-of-work" concept because transactions cannot be edited or removed, which greatly secures transactions and signature technologies.

 Where blockchain can benefit greatly is by the use of secure, private keys in place of the public keys currently used.

-While transactions are very secure and essentially tamper-proof, they are also very public.
-While the transparency can be an auditor’s dream in many cases (such as in financial organizations), the lack of privacy can prevent organizations from fully adopting blockchain where strict privacy requirements must be met.
+While transactions are extremely secure and virtually tamper-proof, they are also extremely public.
+While transparency can be an auditor's dream in many cases (for example, in financial organisations), a lack of privacy can prevent organisations from fully adopting blockchain in situations where strict privacy requirements must be met.

-By using private keys between the signer and the recipient, data transactions can be maintained by only approved parties – thus making it a very viable option for any sort of data transaction imaginable.
+Data transactions can be maintained by only approved parties by using private keys between the signer and the recipient, making it a very viable option for any type of data transaction imaginable.